onsi/ginkgo/docs/index.md

 - `-timeout=DURATION`

     Ginkgo will fail the test suite if it takes longer than `DURATION` to run.
-The default value is 24 hours.
+The default value is 1 hour.

 - `--afterSuiteHook=HOOK_COMMAND`